 - Customer reviews are overwhelmingly positive

-- The Financing option could negatively affect your credit rating
+- Late payments will affect your credit rating

 - It’s so easy to use, it can be tempting to spend more than you have and get into debt

 Klarna is the most popular BNPL platform in the UK.
 It’s slick, easy to use and fun – but it has also come in for criticism for making it easy to get into debt.

 The platform covers mindful spending to discourage shoppers from over-using it, but some shoppers have spent more than they could afford.
 As always, make sure you’ve read and understood the small print before you sign up, and only use Klarna’s services if you’re sure you can pay the money in time.

 There are 3 different BNPL plans to choose from, including an option that allows you to “try before you buy”.
 Klarna has partnered with just about any retailer that offers a BNPL option at checkout, and you’ll pay no interest on its “Pay in 3 instalments” or “Pay in 30 days” plans.
 Using these is pretty straightforward and can work well for shoppers who can repay on time.